Aryan-Dahiya-23/Stash/README.md

 # Stash Wallet

 Stash Wallet is a self-custody crypto wallet built using Solana Web3.js, designed to provide a seamless and user-friendly experience for managing your Solana assets.
-It is a prototype developed for the Colosseum Hackathon, aimed at breaking down the barriers to mass adoption in the crypto space by integrating advanced features that prioritize user convenience, security, and innovation.
+This is a prototype developed for the Colosseum Hackathon, aimed at breaking down the barriers to mass adoption in the crypto space by integrating advanced features that prioritize user convenience, security, and innovation.

 ## Features